MorganPeterson/jermbox/README.md

 ## Examples

-Exampe usage, after installation, can be found in the examples directory.
+Example usage can be found in the examples and test directory.

 ## Ackowledgement